-St. Benedict Preparatory School Advisory Board
+St. Benedict Preparatory School

-Thank you for your interest in the St. Benedict Preparatory School Advisory Board.
 The Advisory Board is composed of parents, alumni and other stakeholders of the school with three primary roles:

-1. We advise school administration on policies that help guide the planning and administration of school, as well as review and advise on the school budget, tuition rates and other sources of financing.
+Advise school administration on policies that help guide the planning and administration of school, as well as review and advise on the school budget, tuition rates and other sources of financing.

-3. We participate in the school’s development, student recruitment efforts and long-range plans.
+Participate in the school’s development, student recruitment efforts and long-range plans.

 The Board has three officers – Chair, Vice Chair, Secretary – who with the Head of Parish Schools form the Executive Committee.
 This team is responsible for the nomination process and for selecting new officers for the upcoming year.

 Academic Excellence Committee: Works to ensure that the Board of Directors is able to communicate effectively regarding the academic advantages available to St. Benedict students; and will coordinate with heads of school regarding parental concerns about academic issues.
 The Committee will work with the full Board and the heads of school to improve academic excellence and enhance the school’s reputation in this area as appropriate.
-Recent activities include: parent workshop on understanding differentiated learning/inclusion, development of a campus-wide technology plan to support academic excellence.

 Catholic Identity Committee: Provides opportunities to help foster a greater desire in the parents to practice their Faith as a family.
 Working with the parish staff and school faculty, the Catholic Identity will help parents understand and value the centrality of our Faith in the education of their children at our school The Catholic Identity committee hopes to instill in school families a desire to practice the Faith as a priority in their lives.
 The Catholic Identity will help parents work with the school as partners in developing the faith, character, and values of their children.
-Past activities include sponsorship of Family Life sessions for parents.

 Development Committee: The Committee is responsible for leading and managing the annual parent appeal (Fund Our Future), championing this effort with the Board and the broader school community.
 In addition, the Committee assists with the development and implementation as needed of the school’s development plan.
 The Development Committee will work with the Administration and the Board to ensure that the development plan is aligned with the budget and supports the goal of keeping the cost of tuition affordable for families.
-Currently, the Committee is spearheading the development of a comprehensive calendar and approach to school fundraising efforts.

 Finance Committee: Provides oversight of the School’s overall financial condition, ensuring that the Administration and the Board have a good understanding of tuition and other inflows as well as key operating expenditures.
 The Finance Committee will ensure that key financial metrics and standard reporting are in place and will monitor them on an on-going basis (e.g., actual results vs. budget, tuition collection rates).
 The Finance Committee will ensure that the school budget is developed in a thoughtful, timely manner and that it aligns with the school’s strategic and operating budgets.
 The Committee will provide guidance on the development of allocations of operating costs that provide visibility into the cost to operate the preschool, elementary school, and the high school (i.e., what it costs to educate our children).
 This information will be used to help inform budgeting and tuition recommendations.
 In addition, the Committee will help advise on key investments made by the school.